David Finlay (wrestler): Consejo Mundial de Lucha Libre (2018)

 On October 5, 2018, Finlay participated in Consejo Mundial de Lucha Libre's CMLL International Gran Prix, as part of the Resto del Mundo team, and as a representative of New Japan Pro-Wrestling.
 He lasted 29 minutes and 40 seconds, before being eliminated by Carístico.
 During October, he appeared in multiple tag team matches, all with the stipulation of two out of three falls.

 Impact Wrestling (2021)

 On February 13, 2021, at No Surrender, a video package aired promoting Finlay along with his tag team partner Juice Robinson (collectively known as FinJuice) arriving to Impact Wrestling as part of a partnership between Impact and New Japan Pro-Wrestling.
 They feuded with The Good Brothers (Doc Gallows and Karl Anderson), defeating them at Sacrifice to win the Impact World Tag Team Championship.
+They successfully defended their titles against Gallows and Anderson in a rematch at Rebellion.
+On the May 20 episode of Impact!, FinJuice lost the tag team titles to Violent By Design (Rhino and Joe Doering), ending their reign at 65 days.
+They would return to the company at Slammiversary, defeating Madman Fulton and Shera.

 All Elite Wrestling (2022)

-On the June 8, 2022 episode of AEW Dynamite, Finlay made his All Elite Wrestling debut, in a losing effort to Adam Page.
+On the June 8, 2022 episode of Dynamite, Finlay made his debut for All Elite Wrestling (AEW), in a losing effort to Adam Page.

 Personal life

+Finlay grew up in a wrestling family and is a fourth-generation professional wrestler.
+His father David John Finlay is a retired professional wrestler best known as Fit Finlay and the mononym Finlay.
+His grandfather David Edward Clarke Finlay, as well as both of his great-grandfathers William Finlay and John Liddell, were all professional wrestlers.
+His paternal aunt was a referee.
+His brother Brogan is also a professional wrestler, currently performing in WWE as Uriah Connors.

 Finlay resides in Atlanta, Georgia.
 He became engaged to his girlfriend Ana Scott on 9 May 2017, and they were married on 13 May 2018.